yudhanjaya/yudhanjaya.github.io/_wips/2023-07-Claws-Effect.md

 Between the two of them, they need to survive the world - and not just survive, but thrive.
 From demons obsessed with penny stocks to economist dragons to high crime in high courts, these are their misadventures.

 Incidentally, an early version of Gary and Art ended up in a short story anthology titled Hellcats and is also on the way to archival on the Moon via the Lunar Codex.
 If some alien comes across it in a few million years' time, they're going to be so confused.

+Note: the artwork is a placeholder made with the AI art app Wonder, with minor edits from me to lengthen Gary's sword *ehem* because in practice he does weild a zweihander.
+It will be swapped out for proper commissioned artwork on release.